foureyes/csci-ua.0480-spring2021-034/homework/02-restaurants-2020.markdown

 ### Importing Data

-* Download the data by going to the link - https://raw.githubusercontent.com/rowhanm/csci-ua.0480-fall2020-034/master/homework/02/nyc_restaurants/DOHMH_New_York_City_Restaurant_Inspection_Results.csv
+* Download the csv data by going to the link provided in the pinned piazza post
     * place it in a folder outside of your repository
 * Create `src/report.js`...
-* Start by reading in the file (which should have a filename something like `DOHMH_New_York_City_Restaurant_Inspection_Results.csv`) using `fs.readFile` (you can use the absolute path)
+* Start by reading in the `csv` file using `fs.readFile` (you can use the absolute path)
     * make sure that `fs` the module is brought in using `require`, then call the function)
     * __do not use `readFileSync`__
 * See the docs on `fs.readFile` (hint: make sure you specify `utf8` as the second argument)